-Most travelers arrive in Balestrand via the express boat from Bergen or Flåm.
-The tidy harbor area has a tourist information office, two small grocery stores (Co-op and Spar), a couple of galleries, a town museum, and a small aquarium devoted to marine life found in the fjord.
-The historic, wooden Kvikne's Hotel and its modern addition dominate Balestrand's waterfront.
-The town has outdoor activities for everyone, from easy to strenuous mountain hikes and mostly flat bike rides.
+Most travelers arrive in Balestrand on the express boat from Bergen or Flåm.
+The tidy harbor area has a tourist information office, two grocery stores, a couple of galleries, a town history museum, and a small aquarium devoted to marine life found in the fjord.
+The historic wooden Kviknes Hotel and its ugly modern annex dominate Balestrand's waterfront.

 Warning: Balestrand pretty much shuts down from mid-September through mid-May — when most of its activities, sights, hotels, and restaurants are likely closed.